Thinkright20/Profile-Badges/README.md

-# 📲 HOW TO GET SOCIAL MEDIA FOLLOWERS (TIKTOK, INSTAGRAM, DISCORD, YOUTUBE, SPOTIFY, TWITCH, TWITTER, TELGRAM):
+# 📲 HOW TO GET SOCIAL MEDIA FOLLOWERS (TIKTOK, INSTAGRAM, DISCORD, YOUTUBE, SPOTIFY, TWITCH, TWITTER, TELEGRAM):
 🔗 **https://www.youtube.com/watch?v=Lr7MDkpp2b4**

 ### ➡️ Or if you want to skip the video, you can directly join the Discord server: